FIVE MOST SURPRISING FINDS

 The Debt Trap That Builds the Desert

 Here is the mechanism, and it is as precise as it is devastating.
-The average law school graduate in the United States carries approximately $130,000 in educational debt (ABA, 2022).
+The average law school graduate in the United States carries roughly $130,000 in educational debt (ABA, 2022).
 For Black law school graduates, who are more likely to have attended college on loans rather than family savings, the total educational debt burden is frequently higher.
-Upon graduation, these lawyers face a bifurcated market:
+Upon graduation, these lawyers face a bifurcated market.

 Law Grad Debt